adosar/aidsorb/docs/source/tutorial.rst

 .. tip::
-   You can visualize a molecular point cloud with:
+   You can visualize a point cloud with:

    .. code-block:: console

-      $ aidsorb visualize path/to/structure
+      $ aidsorb visualize path/to/structure_or_numpy

 Deep learning on molecular point clouds
 ---------------------------------------